-Field Goal Percentage Calculator
+Field Goal Percentage (FG%) Calculator

-Definition of Field Goal Percentage Calculator:
+Definition of Field Goal Percentage (FG%) Calculator:

 Field Goal Percentage (FG%) is a statistic in basketball that measures the efficiency of a player or team in making shot attempts.
 It is calculated as the percentage of field goal attempts that are successfully made.